MiladMokhtaridoost/Signature/Pipeline/Pre-Processing_HiC/README.md

 ## 4. gonosomes

+This step is important for processing datasets with an unknown biological sex.
 We utilized logistic regression on the SAM files of datasets with known sex to train a classifier.
 This classifier was trained on the proportion of gonosome-mapped reads to autosome-mapped reads.
 We then applied the trained classifier to predict the sex of datasets without sex labels.
 First, _gonosome_PMR.sh_ is used to generate the proportional mapped reads (PMR) file for each unknown dataset.
 Then, _gonosome_prediction_LogisticRegression.sh_ is used to format the PMR data and run it through the logistic regression model.
+NOTE: this prediction is trained on ~diploid datasets.

 ### gonosome_PMR.sh
 Required modules: